Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 Houston vs. Auburn Betting Trends

-- Houston has won 18 games against the spread this season, while failing to cover or pushing 17 times.
+- Houston has covered 18 times in 35 matchups with a spread this season.

+- The Cougars and their opponents have combined to go over the point total 15 out of 35 times this season.

-- So far this season, 15 out of the Cougars' 35 games have hit the over.
+- So far this season, 20 out of the Tigers' 33 games with an over/under have gone over the point total.

-- Auburn has won 16 games against the spread this season, while failing to cover or pushing 17 times.

-- A total of 20 Tigers games this year have gone over the point total.

 Houston Futures Odds

-- Houston is two spots higher based on its national championship odds (best in the country) than its computer ranking (third-best).
+- Houston's national championship odds (+475) place it best in the country, but according to computer rankings it is only third-best.

-- The Cougars' national championship odds have jumped from +900 at the beginning of the season to +450, the 79th-biggest change among all teams.
+- In terms of their national championship odds, the Cougars have experienced the 81st-biggest change this season, improving from +900 at the start to +475.

-- With odds of +450, Houston has been given an 18.2% chance of winning the national championship.
+- Houston has a 17.4% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.